OfficeDev/office-js-docs-pr/reference/manifest/extensionpoint.md

 # ExtensionPoint element

  Defines where an add-in exposes functionality in the Office UI.
-The **ExtensionPoint** element is a child element of [DesktopFormFactor](./desktopformfactor.md).
+The **ExtensionPoint** element is a child element of [DesktopFormFactor](./desktopformfactor.md) or [MobileFormFactor](./mobileformfactor.md).

 ## Attributes